-The mould should be attached to a baseboard of 645 mm x 620 mm (25.375'' x 24.375'').
-The baseboard should be 12-20 mm (0.50 - 0.75'') in thickness.
+The mould should be attached to a baseboard of $1330 \, \text{mm} \times 620 \, \text{mm}$ ($52.375'' \times 24.375''$).
+The baseboard should be $12\text{-}20 \, \text{mm}$ (0.50 - 0.75'') in thickness.
 The mould and baseboard can then be placed on the platen.
 If required, the mould can be bolted down - there are M6 threaded inserts in the surface of the platen for this purpose.

-The platen is raised and lowered by a pair of synchronised pneumatic cylinders (3).
+The platen is raised and lowered by four synchronised pneumatic cylinders (3).
 Reed switches mounted onto the cylinders inform the PLC when the platen is in the raised, lowered or half-stroke position.

 To retain the platen in the raised position (for mould changing, for example), enter Manual Mode, raise the platen using the Toggle Switch (Machine Controls (11) overleaf).
 When the platen is raised, press the Back/Home button (Machine Controls (4) overleaf) to switch off the vacuum pump.
-See Section 14 later for more information on using Manual Mode.
+See Section 13 later for more information on using Manual Mode.